How Many People Use YouTube in 2026? (Users & Demographics)

 YouTube Premium Subscribers

-YouTube Premium has hit an impressive milestone with 100 million subscribers!
+YouTube Premium has hit an impressive milestone with 125 million subscribers (Including trials)!

 The subscriber count jumped significantly from 80 million in 2022 to 100 million in 2024, showing a remarkable growth of 20 million in just two years.